robenkleene/robenkleene.github.io/_posts/2019-04-30-2013-john-siracusa-on-the-mac-pro.md

 > Why wouldn’t a company want to get a low-volume, money-losing product line off its books, bankruptcy or no bankruptcy?
 If you can’t think of a reason, you may be what is known in the auto industry as a “bean counter.”

-These arguments and terminology, and *mood*, also map perfectly to Apple's pro software.
+The arguments, terminology, and *mood* of this piece also map perfectly to Apple's pro software.
 I love the term "bean counter", because it applies equally well to looking at feature usage analytics as it does to balance sheets.
-"Halo" is also the perfect term for the benefits of pro software too, here capturing not just the trickle-down effect from pro software to consumer software[^apeturetophotos], but also developers, designers, and other content creators *making things for the platform they work on*.
+"Halo" also perfectly describes the benefits of pro software, here capturing both the trickle-down effect from pro software to consumer software[^apeturetophotos], but also developers, designers, and other content creators *making things for the platform they do work on*.

-Finally, as Siracusa points out, another reason to develop great and powerful software is just for the sheer joy of it.
-Apple's priorities for software were once greatness, now it feels like it's all about how things fit into a larger corporate strategy.
+Finally, as Siracusa points out, another reason to develop great and powerful software is for the sheer joy of it.
+Apple's priorities for software were once greatness, now it feels like it's just about how things fit into a corporate strategy.

 * * *